UbhiTS/SqlDbScripter/readme.md

   - You can script out the databases into source files and then on the target server give the same target database name for all source databases

 ## Usage
-1. Edit the 01-SQLDbScripter.ps1 script parameters and run in powershell the dbnames parameter defines the sequence and the names of the databases to script on the source server
+1. Edit the 01-SQLDbScripter.ps1 script parameters and run in powershell.
+The `dbnames` parameter defines the sequence and the names of the databases to script on the source server
 ```
 $SourceServer = "<sqldbserver>"
 $DBUsername = "<sqlusername>"